prmakk/jsninjas_test_task/README.md

 # Superhero full-stack application

 Tesk task for JS Ninjas using ReactTS, Zustand, ExpressJS, MongoDB

 ## Demo

 ![App preview](https://s1.gifyu.com/images/SyzBL.gif?raw=true)

 ## What is realized

 -   Create, edit, delete hero
+-   Avatar for hero
 -   Nice modal window using portals to create and edit a hero
 -   Editing is only available on the current HeroPage
 -   Heroes sorted by creating date
 -   Pagination
 -   See the details of one particular superhero
 -   Responsive design

 ## What is not realized

-- Image for hero
+-   Unit tests

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env.local file in the main folder

 `MONGO_URI=mongodb+srv://user:user@cluster0.i0lx2.mongodb.net/js_ninjas_db?retryWrites=true&w=majority&appName=Cluster0`

 ## Run Locally